scontain/env_tutorial/README.md

 6. We install the mesh using `helm install`

 Note that `run.sh` automates all these steps.
 By default, a mesh in `production` mode is generated.
-The script also permits to generate a `--debug` version.
+The script generates a debug version by setting flag `--debug`.